Bead Glossary A to J

 DIAMANTE

-Glass stones that cut and finishes applied to make them sparkle like a diamond.
+Glass stones that have been cut and finishes applied to make them sparkle like a diamond.
 Similar to Rhinestones

 DICHROIC GLASS